AstraZeneca/KAZU/docs/default_pipeline.rst

 - :py:class:`~kazu.steps.other.stanza.StanzaStep` for high accuracy sentence-segmentation (note that this does slow the pipeline down considerably, hence why it's not in by default).
 - :py:class:`~kazu.steps.ner.spacy_ner.SpacyNerStep` for using a generic spaCy pipeline (such as `scispacy <https://allenai.github.io/scispacy/>`_) for Named Entity Recognition.

-Some of these require additional dependencies which are not included in the default installion of kazu.
+Some of these require additional dependencies which are not included in the default installation of kazu.
 You can get all of these dependencies with:

 .. code-block:: console